frankshearar/Home/Support-package-renames.md

 ## Problem Background

-NuGet.org's search rankings is heavily influenced by packages' popularity.
-This leads to poor search quality when a popular package is renamed.
+Package popularity strongly influences search rankings on NuGet.org.
+When you want to change the name of your package, you need to create a new package.
+This new package starts with no popularity and has to compete and likely underperforms against the older package.
+This leads to poor search quality for the new package.

 For example, the following popular packages have been renamed: